 Graduate Student Enrollment Data: The TTU Office of Institutional Research compiles detailed records of all students on campus.
-From these records, two categories of data regarding the CHE Master's program are summarized in the first table below for each of the last 16 years.
-These categories include: 1) the number of students graduating with an MS degree in CHE for each year since 2004 and 2019) the number of students enrolled each year in the CHE Master's program.
+From these records, two categories of data regarding the CHE Master's program are summarized in the first table below for each of the last 17 years.
+These categories include:

+1) the number of students graduating with an MS degree in CHE for each year since 2004 and 2) the number of students enrolled each year in either the CHE Master's program or those pursuing a doctoral degree with a specialization in CHE in the interdisciplinary College of Engineering PHD program.